USS Dwight D. Eisenhower prepares Thanksgiving feast to feed 500

 They’ll be making hundreds of pounds of roast beef, potatoes and macaroni and cheese, as well as 30 turkeys.
 There’s also a lot of desserts being prepared in the bake shop.

-The meal is an important one for Sailors who are not able to make it home to their loved homes to feel a sense of community.
+The meal is an important one for Sailors who are not able to make it home to their loved homes to feel a sense of community and boost morale.

-News 3 anchor Todd Corillo was aboard the Eisenhower to see preparations firsthand.
-Look for his reports starting tonight on News 3 at 4.